-Some industries do have very specific ways to do a certain task and carry out procedures.
+Some industries do have very specific ways to do a particular task and carry out procedures.
 Pay attention to your training!
 You are a professional in your industry.
-You are seen as the expert, make sure you have the special knowledge to back it.
+You are seen as the expert; make sure you have the special knowledge to back it.

 Become Emotionally Intelligent

-I do hope that everyone can see how these concepts can assist you in the workplace, but just in case I’ll provide a brief overview.
+I hope that everyone can see how these concepts can assist you in the workplace, but just in case, I’ll provide a brief overview.

-I prefer Claude Steiner’s (1997) breakdown of the parts of emotional literacy, myself because I feel it helps to simplify the concept and give you steps to work through.
+I prefer Claude Steiner’s (1997) breakdown of emotional literacy because I feel it helps simplify the concept and give you steps to work through.
 SMART goal setting and life planning at its finest!

 - Knowing your feelings. – This is extremely important because it helps you identify what is going on with you internally.
 Are you angry or hurt?
 Are you happy or apathetic?

-- Repairing emotional problems. – Once you have identified your emotional problems you have trouble with, you can take a step to grow, through therapy or through other methods of education.
+- Repairing emotional problems.
+Once you have identified your emotional problems you have trouble with, you can take a step to grow through therapy or other education methods.

 - Putting it all together or emotional interactivity.

-You are going to have to address that becoming who you want in your field will involve leaving your comfort zone.
-It will require you to look at your motivations and goals, as well as the purpose that supports them.
+You will have to address that becoming who you want in your field will involve leaving your comfort zone.
+It will require you to look at your motivations and goals and the purpose that supports them.
 It will require you to do what it takes to get the job done.
 It can also cost a lot of investments, financially and from your personal resources.

 Being honest with yourself

 Being honest with yourself works hand-in-hand with learning to be emotionally literate.
-Some of the major aspects of honesty that are involved are:
+Some of the significant aspects of honesty that are involved are:

 - Doing your personal SWOT Analysis